-Follow-Up
+Follow-up

-Patients who experienced a hypertensive emergency are at increased risk of cardiovascular and renal disease.
-129,130 Thorough investigation of potential underlying causes and assessment of HMOD is mandatory to avoid recurrent presentations with hypertensive emergencies.
+Patients who experienced a hypertensive emergency are at increased risk of cardiovascular and renal disease [129,130].
+Thorough investigation of potential underlying causes and assessment of HMOD is mandatory to avoid recurrent presentations with hypertensive emergencies.
 Similarly, adjustment and simplification of antihypertensive therapy paired with advice for lifestyle modification will assist to improve adherence and long-term BP control.
 Regular and frequent follow-up (monthly) is recommended until target BP and ideally regression of HMOD has been achieved.

-10.5 Ethnicity, Race and Hypertension
+10.5.
+Ethnicity, race, and hypertension

-Hypertension prevalence, treatment and control rates vary significantly according to ethnicity.
-Such differences are mainly attributed to genetic differences, but lifestyle and socioeconomic status possibly filters through into health behaviors such as diet - which appear to be major contributors.
+Hypertension prevalence, treatment, and control rates vary significantly according to ethnicity.
+Such differences are mainly attributed to genetic differences, but lifestyle and socioeconomic status possibly filters through into health behaviours, such as diet - which appear to be major contributors.

-Populations From African Descent
+Populations from African descent

-- Black populations, whether residing in Africa, the Caribbean, United States, or Europe, develop hypertension and associated organ damage at younger ages, have a higher frequency of resistant and nighttime hypertension, and a higher risk of kidney disease, 131 stroke, HF, and mortality, 132 than other ethnic groups. - This increased cardiovascular risk may be due to physiological differences including a suppressed RAAS, altered renal sodium handling, increased cardiovascular reactivity, and early vascular aging (large artery stiffness). - Management of hypertension: - Wherever possible, annual screening for hypertension is advised for adults 18 years and older. - Lifestyle modification should place additional focus on salt restriction, increased intake of vegetables and fruits (potassium intake), weight management, and reducing alcohol intake. - First-line pharmacological therapy is recommended as a single pill combination including a thiazide-like diuretic plus CCB or CCB plus ARB (see Sections 8 and 12). - Among RAS-inhibitors, ARBs maybe preferred as angioedema is about 3 times more likely to occur with ACE inhibitors among black patients.
+- Black populations, whether residing in Africa, the Caribbean, USA or Europe, develop hypertension and associated organ damage at younger ages, have a higher frequency of resistant and night-time hypertension, and a higher risk of kidney disease [131], stroke, heart failure, and mortality [132], than other ethnic groups. - This increased cardiovascular risk may be because of physiological differences including a suppressed RAAS [133,134], altered renal sodium handling [135], increased cardiovascular reactivity [136], and early vascular aging (large artery stiffness) [137]. - Management of hypertension: - Wherever possible, annual screening for hypertension is advised for adults 18 years and older. - Lifestyle modification should place additional focus on salt restriction, increased intake of vegetables

+- and fruits (potassium intake), weight management, and reducing alcohol intake. - First-line pharmacological therapy is recommended as a single pill combination including a thiazide-like diuretic with CCB or CCB with ARB (see Sections 8 and 12) [71,138]. - Among RAS-inhibitors, ARBs may be preferred as angioedema is about three times more likely to occur with ACE inhibitors among black patients [139].

-Populations From Asia
+Populations from Asia

 - Ethnic-specific characteristics are recognized for East Asian populations.
 Hypertensive patients have a greater likelihood of salt-sensitivity accompanied with mild obesity.
-When compared to Western populations, East Asian people present a higher prevalence of stroke (particularly hemorrhagic stroke) and nonischemic HF. - Morning hypertension and nighttime hypertension are also more common in Asia, compared with European populations. - South Asian populations originating from the Indian subcontinent have a particularly high risk for cardiovascular and metabolic diseases, including CAD and type 2 DM.
-With large hypertensive populations residing in India and China, clinical trials in these populations are required to advise whether current treatment approaches are ideal. - Management of hypertension: - South East Asia: Standard treatment as indicated in these guidelines is advised, until more evidence becomes available.
+When compared with Western populations, East Asian people present a higher prevalence of stroke (particularly hemorrhagic stroke), and non-ischemic heart failure [1]. - Morning hypertension and night-time hypertension [140] are also more common in Asia, compared with European populations. - South Asian populations originating from the Indian subcontinent have a particularly high risk for cardio-vascular and metabolic diseases, including CAD and type 2 DM.
+With large hypertensive populations residing in India and China, clinical trials in these populations are required to advise whether current treatment approaches are ideal [141,142]. - Management of hypertension: - South East Asia: standard treatment as indicated in these guidelines is advised, until more evidence becomes available [138].

-Section 11: Resources
+SECTION 11: RESOURCES